ChameleonCloud/docs/source/technical/fpga.rst

 Due to licensing requirements, you must apply for access to the FPGA build system.
 Submit a ticket through our help system to request access.

-FPGA resources are only available at `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_.
+FPGA resources are only available at `CHI\@TACC <https://chi.tacc.chameleoncloud.org>`_.
 Due to TACC’s security requirements, multi-factor authentication must be used to access the FPGA build system.
 You can either use a smartphone app (Apple iOS or Android) or SMS messaging: follow `this documentation <https://portal.tacc.utexas.edu/tutorials/multifactor-authentication>`_ to set it up.
 Once you have set up multi-factor authentication, you can SSH to fpga01.tacc.chameleoncloud.org with your Chameleon username and password; you will also be asked for a TACC security token, which will be provided to you via the app or SMS.

 Each user's home directory will contain an archive file containing a Hello World OpenCL example: ``exm_opencl_hello_world_x64_linux_16.0.tgz``.
 Extract the archive with the following command: